trenthuber/xpmview/README.md

 Simply drag and drop XPM files into the window to view them.
 The window can be resized and the image will scale accordingly.

-To reload the current image press R. To save the current image as a PNG, press S. PNG files are saved to the same folder as the XPM file.
+To reload the current image press `R`.
+To save the current image as a PNG, press `S`.
+PNG files are saved to the same folder as the XPM file.

 ## Unimplemented features
 - Not tested for Linux (built on macOS)